 Jeromesville is a tiny village located in the state of Ohio.
 With a population of 526 people and just one neighborhood, Jeromesville is the 664th largest community in Ohio.
-Jeromesville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Jeromesville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Jeromesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Jeromesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jeromesville are a mix of both white- and blue-collar jobs.
 Overall, Jeromesville is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Jeromesville who work in healthcare (15.29%), office and administrative support (14.12%), and sales jobs (10.59%).

-As is often the case in a small village, Jeromesville doesn't have a public transportation system that people use for their commute.
+Jeromesville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Jeromesville citizens is a little higher than the average for US cities and towns: 21.88% of adults in Jeromesville have at least a bachelor's degree.